 How Could You?
-Hall of Shame-PA Deputy Atty General Douglas Barbour and Kristen Barbour UPDATED
+Hall of Shame-Former PA Deputy Atty General Douglas Barbour and Kristen Barbour UPDATED

 This will be an archive of heinous actions by those involved in child welfare, foster care and adoption.
 We forewarn you that these are deeply disturbing stories that may involve sex abuse, murder, kidnapping and other horrendous actions.